US gains 0-0 draw at Mexico, in strong position to qualify

 “We put ourselves in a position to play on Sunday and win and go to the World Cup,” Pulisic said.
 “But of course I’m disappointed I missed a chance, and I would have loved to have won the game.”

-The U.S. maintained second place in North and Central America and the Caribbean qualifying with 22 points, four behind Canada, and ahead of Mexico on goal difference.
+The U.S. maintained second place in North and Central America and the Caribbean with 22 points, four behind Canada, and ahead of Mexico on goal difference.
+The top three nations reach this year’s World Cup in Qatar, and the No. 4 team advances to a playoff, likely against New Zealand.

 “We’re getting close,” U.S. coach Gregg Berhalter said.
 “Positive disappointment, that’s how I would characterize it.
 The group is jazzed up.
 They’re psyched.”

-The U.S. closes on March 30 at Costa Rica, where the Americans have never won in qualifying.
-The top three nations reach this year’s World Cup in Qatar, and the No. 4 team advances to a playoff, likely against New Zealand.

-Berhalter played his “A” team after debating whether to rest regulars ahead of Sunday, and he will face Panama somewhat depleted.
+Berhalter played his “A” team — minus five injured regulars — after debating whether to rest top players ahead of Sunday.
+He will face Panama somewhat depleted.

-Right back DeAndre Yedlin and winger Tim Weah both were given their second yellow cards of qualifying, Yedlin for an unnecessary sliding tackle in the midfield on Raúl Jiménez in the 26th, and must serve one-game suspensions.
+Right back DeAndre Yedlin and winger Tim Weah both were given their second yellow cards of qualifying and must serve one-game suspensions, Yedlin in the 26th for an unnecessary sliding tackle in the midfield on Edson Álvarez and Weah in the 39th for knocking over Raúl Jiménez from behind on a throw-in.
 The U.S. is short at right back with Sergiño Dest injured and Reggie Cannon sidelined following a positive COVID-19 test, and Berhalter said Shaq Moore already had flown from Spain’s Tenerife to join the U.S. group in Orlando.

 Mexico, which has 40 wins, two losses and 10 draws in qualifiers at Azteca, outshot the U.S. 11-9 and had 62.3% possession.
 But the Americans had the better chances, a 1.26 expected goals to Mexico’s 0.40.